Rector Community Museum

 The Rector Community Museum project was developed under the guidance of Joey Pruett and the Rector Woman’s Club.
 Together with the support of the City of Rector, the Rector Community Museum was opened to the public on Sept.
 6, 2006.
 It is a non-profit organization committed to expanding the public’s sense of community through an understanding of Rector’s history and its place in American society.

 To achieve this purpose, the museum collects and preserves artifacts and information that document the area’s heritage, and produces interpretive exhibits and educational programs.
 The Museum is dedicated to the belief that we can learn from the past to understand better the present and future.
-The Museum entrance is located on the back east side of the Rector Public Library.
+Originally the museum found a home in a small room at the back of the Rector Public Library, pictured here.
+The Museum entrance was located on the back east side of the Rector Public Library with this lovely painted doorway.

-We have a new building at 310 S Main Street but it needs a little work.
-That means we need a little money.
-Check out these beautiful clay tiles we are selling as a fund raiser.
+Check out these beautiful clay tiles we are selling as a fundraiser.
 Decorated with pictures of scenes around Rector, they come in 3 sizes and make great gifts as well as a meaningful memento for you.
 You can also get the pictures on a mouse pad and a mug.
 The tiles, mugs and mouse pads are currently on display at the museum.
 Click this link for more information: /museum-2.html

 Or make a donation using the MyEvent link at: http://www.rectormuseum.com